innovationOUtside/ou-tm351-jl-extensions/docs/accessibility-features.md

 ## Additional tools offering audio support

-Although not part of the extension pack, installing the [`ou-logger`](https://github.com/innovationOUtside/ou-logger-py/) Pyhton package into a Jupyter Python kernel provides support for audible and visual logging messages.
+Although not part of the extension pack, installing the [`ou-logger`](https://github.com/innovationOUtside/ou-logger-py/) Python package into a Jupyter Python kernel provides support for audible and visual logging messages.

 These messages can be used to informally track progress of code execution by reporting waypoints, variable values, etc.